compbiomed-unito/acdc-nn/README.md

 </table>

 ## Usage
 To predict the change of the folding free energy (DDG) due to a point mutation in a protein sequence, ACDC-NN needs both evolutionary and structural information about the protein itself.
 The structural information is from a PDB file.
 The evolutionary information is from a profile file, simple tab-separated table of the frequencies of each residue in each position in homologous proteins.
-Positive DDG are destabilizing.
+Positive DDG values are stabilizing.

 When information is available only for the wild-type protein, the predictor can be run as:
 ```